we-are-futureproof/www/.ai/README.md

-# Futureproof Website Project AI Documentation
+# futureproof Website Project AI Documentation

-Welcome to the AI documentation for the Futureproof website project.
+Welcome to the AI documentation for the futureproof website project.
 This folder contains comprehensive documentation to help quickly understand the project structure, technical stack, roadmap, and development guidelines.

 ## Documentation Index